This post was updated on August 23, 2023

 Wake Stone reapplied on October 13, 2021 with a new Application to DEQ, but submitted the SAME bridge location and design — you read that correctly, Wake Stone submitted the same bridge location and design for the Authorization that had been overturned by the judge.

 DEQ granted Neuse Buffer Authorization again (February 2022)

-DEQ again issued the Neuse Buffer Authorization on February 10, 2022, in our opinion, failing again to follow their rules.
+DEQ again issued the Neuse Buffer Authorization on February 10, 2022, in our opinion, failing again to follow the Neuse Buffer Rules.

 The Umstead Coalition filed Appeal about the Authorization (April 2022)

 The Umstead Coalition filed an Appeal at OAH on April 11, 2022 and, for this round, Administrative Law Judge van der Vaart has assigned himself to the case.
-Wake Stone declined to file a motion to Intervene.
+Shortly afterwards, the Judge filed a motion to limit the scope of our Appeal to only the width of the bridge.
+Wake Stone declined to file a motion to Intervene and therefore is not a party to this Appeal.
 The Umstead Coalition has retained engineer experts in support of our Appeal.